rixiobarrios/express-passport/readme.md

 ## Learning Objectives

-- Create a login form with email & password
+- Explain the difference between Encryption and Hashing
+- Explain what is an authentication strategy
-- Use passport-local to find a user & verify their password
+- Use passport-local to implement user authentication in an Express application
-- Restrict access to API without an authenticated user

-## Preparation

-- Create an express application and add CRUD/REST resources
-- Create a Mongoose Model
-- Describe an authentication model
+- Explain the difference between sessions and flashes
+- Explain the role cookies play in user authentication

-## Passport and the logics - Intro (5 mins)
+## Intro to Passport.js

 From the [passport website](http://passportjs.org/docs):